raft-tech/TANF-app/CONTRIBUTING.md

 The Department of Health and Human Services is committed to ensuring the security of the American public by protecting their information from unwarranted disclosure.
 We want security researchers to feel comfortable reporting vulnerabilities they have discovered so we can fix them and keep our users safe.
 We developed our disclosure policy to reflect our values and uphold our sense of responsibility to security researchers who share their expertise with us in good faith.

-_Submit a vulnerability:_ Unfortunately, we cannot accept secure submissions via email or via GitHub Issues.
-Please use our website to submit vulnerabilities at [https://hhs.responsibledisclosure.com](https://hhs.responsibledisclosure.com).
+_Submit a vulnerability:_ Submit vulnerabilities through the [HHS responsible disclosure portal](https://hhs.responsibledisclosure.com), then email a copy to both [tanfdata@acf.hhs.gov](mailto:tanfdata@acf.hhs.gov) and [tdp-devs@teamraft.com](mailto:tdp-devs@teamraft.com).
+Include both addresses whenever contacting the repository owners about a security vulnerability.
+Email does not replace the required portal submission, and vulnerabilities must not be reported via GitHub Issues.
+See [SECURITY.md](./SECURITY.md) for reporting guidance.
 HHS maintains an acknowledgements page to recognize your efforts on behalf of the American public, but you are also welcome to submit anonymously.

 Review the HHS Disclosure Policy and websites in scope:
 [https://www.hhs.gov/vulnerability-disclosure-policy/index.html](https://www.hhs.gov/vulnerability-disclosure-policy/index.html).